aqualectrix/StylishSeasonalCloset/docs/packagecreation/ssc_base.md

 # Create an SSC Base Package.

 SSC relies on a default-replacement-like system to change the clothing seasonally.
-These are instructions on how to create a base package that gives us something to replace for each season.
+These are instructions on how to create a Base package that gives us something to replace for each season.
 (You can also use an existing Maxis outfit as a base.)

+> [!IMPORTANT]
+> You can't just copy-and-alter an existing Base package.
+Their resources will have the same Group and therefore work as replacements for each other.
+You need to actually create the package in BodyShop in order to get a (pseudo-)uniquely assigned Group.

 ## Create and Name the Package
 1. [Create a new clothing package in BodyShop](bodyshop.md).
 Name it something memorable.